Yormenxx/Yormenxx/README.md

 In my github you can find a lot of projects made in multiple technologies like: Astro, TailwindCss, Sccs, Sass, Firebase, Ejs.Because  in the world of web you need to learn about different thoughts and topics for understand how works an application.
 <br/>
-Also I have looked into in the Data Analysis, I studied a course created by Google about data science and data analysis wich allowed me indetifie and discover the incredible and extensive is the data world.

 </p>
 <div align="center">